IVRPowers/blog/content/post/marketing/landing-web-page-with-video-call-queueing.md

 Web Responsive design will allow to generate a video call interaction from a side button or inside the landing page.
 This video call can be popup or full screen according to your communication approach.

+> Landing pages or Business Website receive visits from your customers at anytime.

 ##	Mobile Devices View

 ![Landing Web Page & Video Call](/postimages/marketing/slides-2020-12.018.jpeg)

 We recommend a web responsive design for your landing page, both Live Streaming and Video Calling must run directly on most mobile screens without any app or plugin.

+> Scan-to-Video Call with QR code can help users to connect faster without app.

 #	Streamline your business communications.